next-identity/ni-wordpress-oidc/README.md

    * **Client ID**: Enter the client ID provided by Next Identity
    * **Client Secret**: Enter the client secret provided by Next Identity
    * **Scopes**: Specify the required OAuth scopes (default: `openid profile email`)
+   * **Skip UserInfo Endpoint**: Use ID token claims instead of making an additional call to the UserInfo endpoint
    * **Callback URL**: Copy this URL and register it as an authorized redirect URI in your Next Identity application settings

 2. **Button Customization**